 “I’m ready for West Point Prep,” he continued.
-“I’m ready for the military and the academics, even though being away from home is going to be hard.
+“I’m ready for the prep school and the academics, even though being away from home is going to be hard.
 I’m not looking forward to the New York weather, though.
 I’ve never even seen snow!”

-Ronald will spend his first year of college at West Point Prep to prepare him for the academic, physical, and military challenges of the United States Military Academy at West Point.
+Ronald will spend his first year of college at West Point Prep to prepare him for the academic, physical, and prep school challenges of the United States prep school Academy at West Point.